Viktor Obukhov: Early life and Russian Civil War

 Obukhov was born on 3 April 1898 in the stanitsa of Nikolskaya, Orenburgsky Uyezd, Orenburg Governorate.
 The son of a Cossack, he graduated from the village school in 1914.
 During the Russian Civil War, Obukhov joined a Red Guard detachment in Orenburg in January 1918.
 In May he left the detachment to join the 1st Orenburg Soviet Laboring Cossack Cavalry Regiment of the Red Army, serving as a Red Army man, platoon leader, and assistant commander of a sotnia.
 The regiment fought in battles against the Siberian Army and the White Cossacks of Alexander Dutov.
 From February to May 1919 he was detached to take the Military-Political Course of the 1st Army in Orenburg and Syzran, then became an instructor in the political department of the 1st Army and assistant military commissar of the Southern Group of Forces of the Ural Front.

 From July 1919 he studied at the 1st Moscow Soviet Cavalry Courses, then stayed on as a course commander and assistant squadron commander.
 Conducting party work at the 1st All-Russian Congress of Labouring Cossacks in late 1919, Obukhov was elected a member of the Central Executive Committee of the Cossack Section there.
 He was appointed commandant of the Krasny Kazak (Red Cossack) propaganda train on the Southern Front in March 1920, and in September was sent to command the 1st Turkestan Cavalry Regiment on the Turkestan Front.
-With the latter, he fought in the against the Emirate of Bukhara and the Basmachi movement.
+With the latter, he fought against the Emirate of Bukhara and the Basmachi movement.
 From March 1922, Obukhov served as an acting squadron commander in the 13th Cavalry Regiment.